larsga/Duke/README.md

 with other records representing the same thing in another data set.
 Duke has sophisticated comparators that can handle spelling differences, numbers, geopositions, and more.
-Using a probabilistic model Duke can handle noisy data and with good accuracy.
+Using a probabilistic model Duke can handle noisy data with good accuracy.

 Features